 Effective pump management requires more than simple pump permutation on each start-up.
 In reality, there are a significant number of criteria to be considered: the number of pumps authorised to operate in parallel, the maximum running time for each pump, the time between a stoppage and start-up, pump and sensor fault management, etc.

 Additional functions such as excess flow management enable operators to reconcile the demands of service continuity and compliance with the hydraulic constraints of the network.
-As such, the remote terminal unit can provide full process control for the lift station and facilitate greater energy efficiency.
+As such, the remote terminal unit can provide full process control for the lifting station and facilitate greater energy efficiency.